delphicventurescode/PACOSPERANTO1__pacosperanto_repo__public/D1__miscInfo/A1__nurseryRhymesInTheConLang/README.md

 # Nursery Rhymes in the ConLang.

 {=}

+This is to follow up on a conversation in the Facebook Group "Constructed Languages."

+{=}
+Someone wanted to get some ideas on how to create nursery rhymes in their ConLang.
+{=}
+To get an idea of how to do that, read the information below.

+First note the first few examples of nurser rhymes.

-It is very easy to construct nursery rhymes in Pacosperanto.
+Note how elegant the design of Hesperanto is.
+It is very easy to construct nursery rhymes in Pacosperanto, also known as Hesperanto.

 ### Example #1